GSteve-Paul/Exact/python/exact/README.md

 ## Citations

-If you use Exact, please **cite this repository** and the RoundingSat origin paper (which focuses on cutting planes conflict analysis):
+If you use Exact, please **star and cite this repository** and cite the RoundingSat origin paper (which focuses on cutting planes conflict analysis):
 **[EN18]** J. Elffers, J. Nordström.
 Divide and Conquer: Towards Faster Pseudo-Boolean Solving. *IJCAI 2018*

-When relevant, please cite the following papers as well.
+Please cite any of the foloowing papers if they are relevant.

 Integration with SoPlex:
 **[DGN20]** J. Devriendt, A. Gleixner, J. Nordström.
 Learn to Relax: Integrating 0-1 Integer Linear Programming with Pseudo-Boolean Conflict-Driven Search. *CPAIOR 2020 / Constraints journal*